 Massachusetts College of Art and Design is a public, independent college of art and design.
-The college's professional baccalaureate and graduate programs prepare students to participate in the creative economy as fine artists, designers, and art educators, and to engage in the well being of their society.
-As a national leader in visual art and design education, the college influences contemporary culture through the accomplishments of its alumni and the creative activities of its faculty and staff.
+The college's academic and co-curricular programs prepare students from diverse backgrounds to participate in the creative economy as artists, designers, and educators, and to engage in the well-being of their society.
+As a national leader in visual art and design education, the college influences contemporary culture through the creative accomplishments of its students, alumni, faculty and staff.

 We base our priorities on a set of shared values:

-- We affirm the inherent value of the arts as a life enhancing force.
+- We believe in the inherent value of the arts as a life-enhancing force.

-- We are committed to being an educational and cultural resource for the citizens of Massachusetts.
+- We are committed to being an accessible educational, cultural, and economic resource for the diverse range of Massachusetts citizens.

 - We believe that academic excellence is fundamental to professional education in the visual arts.